 9. Due to the thickness of the homemade shelving bracket, drill pilot holes with the level on before screwing DIY shelving brackets to studs.

 TIP ABOUT SCREWS TO USE!

 The length of the screw has to be longer than the width of the bracket and the width of the drywall.
-We used this sized screws.
+We used these sized screws.

-11. Put all side DIY pine shelving brackets on following steps (6-10)
+11. Put all sides of the DIY pine shelving brackets on the following steps (6-10).

-12. Put wood glue on the DIY brackets, drill pilot hole near the back corner of pine wood board, and DIY shelving bracket.
+12. Put wood glue on the homemade wooden shelf brackets, drill the pilot hole near the back corner of the pine wood board, and DIY shelving bracket.
 Attach with 1 ½“ wood screws.

-13. Repeat step 12 for all shelves that go completely across your closet.
+13. Repeat step 12.
+Add wood with wood glue, pilot holes and screws on top of homemade shelf brackets for all shelves that go completely across your closet.

-1. Put DIY closet side brackets on following steps outlined above.
+1. Put DIY closet side brackets on the following steps outlined above.